Renormalization of the Quantum Stress Tensor Fluctuations and the Limits of Semiclassical Gravity

 { One might be concerned about the ordering issues in taking the coincident limit and other ambiguities.
 Fortunately, the OPE axiomatic framework ensures that the finite term is uniquely defined up to geometric (state independent) ambiguities similar to those occurring in the renormalization of $T_{ab} (x) $}.

 { The OPE is very general and allows for the renormalization of the expectation value of arbitrary products of fields and their derivatives at a same point.
-However even when the framework ensures the success of the renormalization program, the specific calculations of quantities of interest, it can become difficult in concrete practical applications.
+However, even when the framework ensures the success of the renormalization program, actual calculations can become difficult in concrete practical applications.

 Fortunately, in case of free fields on curved backgrounds, there is an alternative equivalent avenue for computing the renormalized fluctuations of the energy momentum tensor.
 With the OPE philosophy in mind, we will find a shortcut using the Wick expansion of the 4-point function associated with a specific choice of vacuum state.
 This will facilitate explicit calculations on the one hand, and the interpretation of the result in situations where such vacua capture a concrete physical situation.}